swiss-territorial-data-lab/proj-dqry/config/README.md

 ## Input data

-The input data for the **Training and Evaluation** and **Prediction** workflows for the quarry detection project are stored on the STDL kDrive ([kDrive quarry project](https://kdrive.infomaniak.com/app/drive/548133/files)) with the following access path: /STDL/Common Documents/Projets/En_cours/Quarries_TimeMachine/02_Data/
+The input data for the **Training and Evaluation** and **Prediction** workflows for the quarry detection project are stored on the STDL S3 server (with the following access path: /s3/proj-quarries/02_Data/)

 In this main folder you can find subfolders: